 Read on as we take the mystery out of the TN application process and provide you with the necessary tools to minimize your worry when applying in person for TN status.

-The first step in preparing to apply for the TN visa is to ensure that you and the U.S. position you seek to fill are eligible for TN status.
-For an overview of TN eligibility for Canadians, please see TN Visa Application Procedures for Canadians.
-The most common reasons for denial are lack of evidence of eligibility, so it's important to bring clear, concise documentation to your appointment.
-Most commonly, applicants encounter difficulties when they have forgotten educational records, or documentation from the employer that explains the position's duties.
+The most common reasons for denial are lack of evidence of eligibility, so it's important to prepare clear, concise documentation.
+Most commonly, applicants encounter difficulties when they've forgotten educational records, or documentation from the employer that explains the position's duties.

 You'll also want to be sure you are free of any inadmissibility issues separate from the TN requirements that will prevent you from obtaining entrance into the United States.
-Review about inadmissibility to assess your individual circumstances and whether a waiver exists to cure this issue.
+Review the grounds of inadmissibility to assess your individual circumstances and whether a waiver exists to cure this issue.

-Once you and your employer have determined that you are TN-eligible and that you don't appear to have any inadmissibility issues, the next step is to gather the necessary documentation to support your application, in preparation to present these to the Customs and Border Protection (CBP) officer at the U.S./Canada border.
+Once you and your employer have determined that you are TN-eligible and that you don't appear to have any inadmissibility issues, the next step is to gather the necessary documentation.
+These are meant to support your application, and will be reviewed by the Customs and Border Protection (CBP) officer at the U.S./Canada border.

 The next step is to determine the appropriate application location for your TN based upon your work and travel needs, whether it is at pre-flight clearance or at a designated U.S. land port-of-entry.